Whiteknight/whiteknight.github.com/drafts/threading_timeline_changes.md

 completely.
 This should not be too hard a task, all things considered.

-In the final system, the interp will exist on one thread and will not be directly modifiable on other threads, so we can consider it to be more or less "safe".
-In the short term, we're probably going to stick with the idea of one interp per OS thread.
-After the interp refactors this will be changed to be one thread object per OS thread, and that single global interp.
-So long as we say that interps on different threads don't communicate with each other directly, or that they use a temporary system of locking until we have read-only proxies and message passing ready, that should be safe enough.
+In the final system, the interp will exist on one thread and will not be directly modifiable on other threads.
+In the current system we have one complete interp per thread, and one thread does not (and should not) be talking directly to the interp of a different thread.
+We can consider the interpreter to be more or less "safe" for the purposes of this exercise.

 The GC is the big pain point in this discussion.
 There are two good solutions that we can pursue in the long-term: Either we can implement a concurrent